The Environments

 Three settings adapted to each stage of development

-In Montessori pedagogy, each age group corresponds to a specific "environment" - a carefully prepared setting designed to meet the developmental needs of each period.
+In Montessori, each age group has its own "environment" - a carefully prepared setting built around the developmental needs of that stage.

 Children's Community